Democrats Breathe Sigh Of Relief After Tuesday's Primaries

 But, despite the large number of Democratic candidates who split the vote in some districts, they appear are on track to put Democrats on the November ballot in each of those races although final results are not yet known and might not be for several days.

 In California's 39th district, the district Democrats were most concerned about beforehand, not only did a Democrat advance, but Washington operatives' preferred candidate, Gil Cisneros, made it through.
 The district is one of seven held by the GOP that Hillary Clinton won in the state.
-It's unique demographics make it a real target for Democrats.
+Its unique demographics make it a real target for Democrats.
 The district is majority non-white – Latinos make up a third of residents while Asians make up slightly less than that.
 Democrats advanced Cisneros, who is Latino, and Republicans put through a vaunted candidate of their own, Young Kim, who finished first (slightly ahead of Cisneros) and is Asian.

 It was a tight race in California's 48th district.
 Who makes it through will likely take some time to figure out.
 The top spot went to incumbent Dana Rohrbacher, who Democrats see as very vulnerable.
 Currently, two Democrats are separated by just 73 votes out of 105,000 total cast.
 And a Republican is just 1 percentage point behind them.